-- 2.11 The proposed development is described in the submitted planning application and elaborated within the application drawings and the NS Architects Design & Access Statement. - 2.12 The building's scale and massing had been carefully designed at 10 storeys to reflect the context of scale and massing of similar schemes recently consented and under-construction (Norfolk Street) and in consideration of the requirements to create a viable and deliverable development for the site.
-Additional context for the proposed scale and massing was taken from the Baltic Triangle Planning Guidance. - 2.13 The scheme was submitted for full planning permission to allow for the demolition of the existing building on the site and redevelopment of the site with the erection of the new block to 10 storeys, providing 171 student accommodation units with ancillary facilities. - 2.14 However, following the submission of the planning application (registered under ref: 17F/1143), the scheme has since been reduced to part 8 storeys, part 7 storeys as noted in the revised plans issued to the Council on 12 December 2017. - 2.15 The scheme proposes 2 units of retail/commercial space in the ground floor of the block totalling 332 sqm.
-The intended uses follow on from previously approved retail uses, Class B1 use and we would also suggest uses within Classes D1 & D2 of the Town & Country Uses Classes Order 1987 (amended) would also be appropriate uses within the proposed ground floor uses. - 2.16 The intention is to market the commercial units for a minimum period of 6 months for range of uses.
-Priority will be given to employment led uses within Classes B1 and D1, although we wish to negotiate with the Council to allow one of the two commercial units to be used from the outset within any of the permitted range of uses, including Classes A1 retail and A3 restaurants/café. - 2.17 The applicant company wishes to avoid long term empty units, which do nothing to create lively interest and create dead frontages and we welcome the Council's support in delivering a commercially viable mixed use scheme for the site. - 2.18 There will be on-site covered cycle storage and bin store within the ground floor; a games room, laundry room and concierge facility.

-2.19 The design of the proposed block is shown to utilise traditional brick material to complement existing brick buildings around the site.
+- 2.11 The proposed development is described in the submitted planning application and elaborated within the application drawings and the NS Architects Design & Access Statement. - 2.12 The building's scale and massing has been carefully designed at 10 storeys to reflect the context of scale and massing of similar schemes recently consented and under-construction (Norfolk Street) and in consideration of the requirements to create a viable and deliverable development for the site.
+Additional context for the proposed scale and massing was taken from the Baltic Triangle Planning Guidance. - 2.13 The scheme is submitted for full planning permission to allow for the demolition of the existing building on the site and redevelopment of the site with the erection of the new block to 10 storeys, providing 171 student accommodation units with ancillary facilities. - 2.14 The scheme proposes 2 units of retail/commercial space in the ground floor of the block totalling 332 sqm.
+The intended uses follow on from previously approved retail uses, Class B1 use and we would also suggest uses within Classes D1 & D2 of the Town & Country Uses Classes Order 1987 (amended) would also be appropriate uses within the proposed ground floor uses. - 2.15 The intention is to market the commercial units for a minimum period of 6 months for range of uses.
+Priority will be given to employment led uses within Classes B1 and D1, although we wish to negotiate with the Council to allow one of the two commercial units to be used from the outset within any of the permitted range of uses, including Classes A1 retail and A3 restaurants/café. - 2.16 The applicant company wishes to avoid long term empty units, which do nothing to create lively interest and create dead frontages and we welcome the Council's support in delivering a commercially viable mixed use scheme for the site. - 2.17 There will be on-site covered cycle storage and bin store within the ground floor; a games room, laundry room and concierge facility. - 2.18 The design of the proposed block is shown to utilise traditional brick material to complement existing brick buildings around the site.
 The final choice of the brick can be agreed with the Council and secured through planning conditions.